w3f/polkadot-wiki/docs/learn-phragmen.md

 ### Rationale

-In order to understand the Sequential Phragmén method, we must first understand the original Phragmén method.
+In order to understand the Weighted Phragmén method, we must first understand the basic Phragmén method.
 There must be some group of candidates, a group of seats they are vying for (which is less than the size of the group of candidates), and some group of voters.
 The voters can cast an approval vote - that is, they can signal approval for any subset of the candidates.

-The subset must be a minimum size of one (i.e., one cannot vote for no candidates) and a maximum size of one less than the number of candidates (i.e., one cannot vote for all candidates).
+The subset should be a minimum size of one (i.e., one cannot vote for no candidates) and a maximum size of one less than the number of candidates (i.e., one cannot vote for all candidates).
+Users are allowed to voting for all or no candidates, but this will not have an effect on the final result, and so votes of this nature are meaningless.

+Note that in this example, all voters are assumed to have equal say (that is, their vote does not count more or less than any other votes).
+The weighted case will be considered later.
+However, weighting can be "simulated" by having multiple voters vote for the same slate of candidates.
+For instance, five people voting for a particular candidate is mathematically the same as a single person with weight `5` voting for that candidate.

+The particular algorithm we call here the "Basic Phragmén" was first described by Brill _et al._ in their paper ["Phragmén’s Voting Methods and Justified Representation"](https://aaai.org/ocs/index.php/AAAI/AAAI17/paper/download/14757/13791).

 ### Algorithm